wduquette/joe/mdbook/src/vm.md

 ---
 **MATCH** | *p t* → *vs? flag*

-Matches pattern *p* against the target value *a* constants to include in the pattern.
+Matches pattern *p* against the target value *t*.
 On success pushes the values of the pattern's bound variables followed by `true`; on failure pushes `false`.

+This is used for `foreach`, `if let`, and `match`, where we don't want to bind the variables on failure.
+These statements define local scopes, so `MATCH` is never used at global scope.

+### MATCHG
+---
+**MATCHG** | *p t* → *flag*

+Matches pattern *p* against the target value *t*.
+On success saves the pattern's bound variables to the global environment and pushes `true`; on failure pushes saves nulls and pushes `false`.

+This is used for the `~` operator at global scope, where the variables must be declared in the enclosing scope whether the match succeeds or not.

+### MATCHL
+---
+**MATCHL** | *p t* → *vs? flag*

+Matches pattern *p* against the target value *t*.
+On success pushes the values of the pattern's bound variables followed by `true`; on failure pushes nulls followed by `false`.

+This is used for the `~` at local scope, where the variables must be declared in the enclosing scope whether the match succeeds or not.

 ### METHOD
 ---